Mad-Dog9/basketball-tip-off-model/README.md

 # basketball-tip-off-model
-An explorateory analysis of basketball tip offs
+An exploratory analysis of basketball tip offs